Craig A. Knippenberg, LCSW, M.Div.

 Ryan Long, MA, NCC, LPC, LMFT

 Ryan has a master’s degree in counseling with an emphasis on couples and family therapy from the University of Colorado Denver.
-Ryan has worked extensively with families, couples, children, young adults, and adolescents in his 22 years working as a Minister at West Bowles Community Church.
-Ryan is currently a Licensed Professional Counselor and is completing his supervision hours to become a Licensed Marriage and Family Therapist.
+Ryan has worked extensively with families, couples, children, young adults, and adolescents in his 25 years working as a Minister at West Bowles Community Church.
+Ryan is currently a Licensed Professional Counselor and is a Licensed Marriage and Family Therapist.
 He has been with Knippenberg, Patterson, Langley, and Associates since 2014.
-Ryan works with clients from a strength-based perspective.
-He counsels people who are experiencing life transitions, trauma from childhood, mood disorders, grief and loss, blending/co-parenting, ADHD, divorce, couples and family, adoption/foster, and spiritual issues.
+Ryan works with clients from a strength-based, solution focused, and holistic perspective.
+He counsels people who are experiencing life transitions, trauma from childhood, mood disorders, grief and loss, blending/co-parenting, ADHD, autism, divorce, couples and family, adoption/foster, and spiritual issues.
 Ryan is certified to do premarital counseling through the Prepare/Enrich program.
-He is also a Domestic Mediator and is a member of the Mediation Association of Colorado.
-Ryan mediates cases involving divorce, separation, the division of assets, and parenting plans.
 He lives in Littleton, Colorado and is married with five children.